Instructions for Contributors

 Contributing to other facets of the project (we’d love your help!)

-• Code: check the Github issues or email us
+• Programming or code checking: check the Github issues or email us

 • Outreach and implementation